-Tip: sometimes, loose belts can be revived (shrunk).
+Tip: sometimes (many times they can't), loose belts can be revived (shrunk).
 Take a pan, add 200ml of water, boil the water, switch of the heater, place the belt in the hot water.
 Leave it there for a minute, then carefully take it out (best is to dump the contents of the pan into the sink).